weywocketer/EmuWar/README.md

 - AnimationSpeedChanger — Controls speed of movement animation, based on rb velocity.

-Components used on unit comparision:
+Components used on unit comparison:
 |Component               |Player|Soldier|Emu|
 |-----------------------:|:----:|:-----:|:-:|
 |Boid                    |☑️|☑️||